‘Floral Features and beyond’ with jacqui mair

 Itinerary

-Small introductory exercise.
+Small introductory activity in studio

-Film: Collaging from start to finish showing Jacqui’s’ process.
+Film: Collaging from start to finish showing Jacqui’s process.

-Plan and develop ideas
+Day 3: Plan and develop ideas

-Development of collage / book
+Development of collage / book and final pieces.

 WHAT’S INCLUDED?